Imran4424/iOS-InterviewQuestions/Swift.md

 // Output: Final result size: 19 bytes
 ```

+**Solution B: Use typealias in the custom type to make the association explicit**

+Alternatively, you could add a typealias within StringToDataManager to help the compiler map the types clearly:

 Below showing an exception of standard protocol with associated type as computed property with `some`

 This usually requires using type-erasure techniques (creating "wrapper" types like Swift's `AnySequence` or `AnyHashable`).